Ayurveda: History

-Some scholars assert that the concepts of traditional Ayurvedic medicine have existed since the times of the Indus Valley civilisation but since the Indus script has not been deciphered, such assertions are moot.
+Some scholars assert that the concepts of traditional ayurvedic medicine have existed since the times of the Indus Valley civilisation but since the Indus script has not been deciphered, such assertions are moot.
 The Atharvaveda contains hymns and prayers aimed at curing disease.
-There are various legendary accounts of the origin of Ayurveda, such as that it was received by Dhanvantari (or Divodasa) from Brahma.
-Tradition also holds that the writings of Ayurveda were influenced by a lost text by the sage Agnivesha.
+There are various legendary accounts of the origin of ayurveda, such as that it was received by Dhanvantari (or Divodasa) from Brahma.
+Tradition also holds that the writings of ayurveda were influenced by a lost text by the sage Agnivesha.

-Ayurveda is one of the few systems of medicine developed in ancient times that is still widely practiced in modern times.
+Ayurveda is one of the few systems of medicine developed in ancient times that is still widely practised in modern times.
 As such, it is open to the criticism that its conceptual basis is obsolete and that its contemporary practitioners have not taken account of the developments in medicine.
-Responses to this situation led to an impassioned debate in India during the early decades of the twentieth century, between proponents of unchanging tradition (śuddha "pure" Ayurveda) and those who thought Ayurveda should modernize and syncretize (aśuddha "impure, tainted" Ayurveda).
-The political debate about the place of Ayurveda in contemporary India has continued to the present, both in the public arena and in government.
-Debate about the place of Ayurvedic medicine in the contemporary internationalized world also continues today.
+Responses to this situation led to an impassioned debate in India during the early decades of the twentieth century, between proponents of unchanging tradition (śuddha "pure" ayurveda) and those who thought ayurveda should modernize and syncretize (aśuddha "impure, tainted" ayurveda).
+The political debate about the place of ayurveda in contemporary India has continued to the present, both in the public arena and in government.
+Debate about the place of ayurvedic medicine in the contemporary internationalized world also continues today.